-This question is relevant for projects that serve or enroll specific individuals, rather than targeting the general public.
-This could include training, providing services, treatment programs, or offender programs.
+This question is for the majority of CJD grants that serve or train individuals, or has individuals participating in a program.
+This question does not apply to projects that ONLY purchase equipment, etc., that will be used generally (such as purchasing a colposcope, vehicle, or communications system), or target the general public (a public awareness campaign, etc.).
 Please estimate the following for the project period, or if this does not apply to your project, enter "0" in each box.

-Number of individuals NEWLY enrolled or BEGAN being served:
+Number of individuals NEWLY participating/ trained/ being served:

-Number of carry-over individuals enrolled/being served in the program at the beginning of the project period:
+Number of carry-over individuals participating/ training/ being served in the program at the beginning of the project period: 10

-Number of individuals who will successfully complete the program / full course of services:
+Number of individuals who will receive the full course of services/ successfully complete the program or training: 7